16:05 LGW » 22:35 PFO

 Paphos is the capital of western Cyprus and a popular tourist centre.
 The settlement dates back as far as 1400BC and there are still many places where the Roman influence is visible.
 According to Greek mythology, Paphos is also the birthplace of Aphrodite, the goddess of beauty and love, so it's perfect for a romantic break.
-Get a closer look at this ancient side of the resort by visiting in 2012 or 2013 for the Ancient Greek Drama Festival which brings the Kourion amphitheatre to life.
+Get a closer look at this ancient side of the resort by visiting in 2017 for the Ancient Greek Drama Festival which brings the Kourion amphitheatre to life.

 Head for Kato Paphos, which is centred around a harbour and has a wide selection of hotels, restaurants and tavernas.
 It's the easiest place to find hotels in Paphos.